AkimBolushbek/wordpress-soc-2007/trunk/zooplah/readme.txt

   a couple links to resume editing.
 * Not all PHP will be converted to an easier format.
 Just ignore the parts that you don't understand.
-* Installing the plugin to a subdirectory wp-content/plugins doesn't seem to work.
+* Installing the plugin to a subdirectory of wp-content/plugins doesn't seem to work.